-Every freshly picked strawberry deserves a great use and this strawberry summer cake is IT.
-Slightly sweet cake with jammy, roasted berries on top.
-Oh heck yes.
+Every freshly picked strawberry deserves a great use and this summer strawberry cake is IT.
+A lightly sweetened cake with jammy, roasted berries on top?
+Oh heck yes!

 At least there’s this cake.

 Now, don’t get me wrong, I do love most aspects of summer, most especially the produce!

 Because without local strawberries, I’d probably have a meltdown.